 Until the late 1990s, Camp Nou still had some standing areas at the top of the third tier, but these were finally eliminated, reducing capacity to just below 100,000.

-In contrast to the Bernabéu, Camp Nou has changed relatively little since its inauguration, and lacks many of the modern facilities common in most stadiums these days.
-For the last decade, Barcelona has therefore been investigating either redeveloping Camp Nou, or even building a completely new stadium.
+In contrast to the Bernabéu, Camp Nou has changed relatively little since its inauguration and lacks many of the modern facilities common in most stadiums these days.
+For the last decade, Barcelona have therefore been investigating either redeveloping Camp Nou, or even building a completely new stadium.

 In the mid 2000s, the club presented plans for a renovated Camp Nou, designed by Norman Foster, but a lack of funding prevented realisation.
 The club recently announced to be studying a move to a new stadium, but later decided to postpone any decision due to the insecure economical situation.